-That said, I use the term “narcissism” interchangeably with other Cluster B psycho-pathologies, including narcissistic personality disorder, borderline personality disorder, psychopathy (anti-social personality disorder), and histrionic personality disorder.
-I believe that these Cluster B (Axis II) disorders all include some degree of unhealthy narcissism at their core, even if they are different conditions.
+I use the term “narcissism” interchangeably with other Cluster B psycho-pathologies, including narcissistic personality disorder, borderline personality disorder, psychopathy (anti-social personality disorder), and histrionic personality disorder.
+I believe these Cluster B (Axis II) disorders all include some degree of unhealthy narcissism at their core, even if they are different conditions.

 Recognizing Covert Emotional Manipulation & Abuse

-Based on my experience, many attorneys do not understand the nature of narcissistic abuse that is often very covert.
-Although most narcissists yell and scream during narcissistic rages and will inevitably break all boundaries by shouting in your face and calling you all kinds of disgusting names, much of their emotional abuse is more covert.
+Based on my experience, many attorneys do not understand the nature of narcissistic abuse which is often very covert.
+Although most narcissists yell and scream during narcissistic rages and will inevitably break all boundaries by shouting in your face and calling you disgusting names, much of their emotional abuse is more covert.
 Most will be masters of covert emotional manipulation and abuse by resorting to long periods of silent treatments, ghosting, or stonewalling.
 All of these are done typically to punish you for some perceived transgression.

 Stonewalling is the refusal to communicate with someone.
 This means that your spouse refuses to listen to you and your concerns.
 Stonewalling is one of the most prevalent narcissistic abuse techniques.

-I also want to offer hope to those going through divorce with a narcissist.
-You will grow from this experience and never again accept stonewalling from a person you care about.
+I also want to offer hope to those going through a divorce with a narcissist.
+You will grow from this experience and never again accept stonewalling from someone you care about.
 You will learn that it is commonly used by those high in narcissistic traits as a subtle form of manipulation.
 You will likely never again be involved with another toxic partner or part of such an addictive relationship.